lanjoni/emacs-config/README.md

 Configuration files for my personal use.

-> Note: inside the `.emacs.d` directory there is a directory named `plugins` that receives all external plugins.
+> NOTE: inside the `.emacs.d` directory there is a directory named `plugins` that receives all external plugins.

 ## How can I use it